“That which we do not bring to consciousness appears in our lives as fate.” (Carl Jung)

 “One does not become enlightened by imagining figures of light, but by making the darkness conscious.
 The latter procedure, however, is disagreeable and therefore not popular.”
 (Carl Jung)

-The Shadow and the Hidden Power
+The Hidden Power of the Shadow

 For example, it is becoming more prevalent today for psychologists to diagnose individuals who question authority and show signs of extreme self reliance as being pathological, suffering from a condition they call “anti-authoritarian” (see an article by Bruce Levine here).
 Individuals who are too self-reliant in our increasingly collective and dependent society are viewed by many as a threat.
 They are lone wolves amidst a flock of sheep, and they are attacked and ridiculed by the herd because of it.

 “The shadow, when it is realized, is the source of renewal; the new and productive impulse cannot come from established values of the ego.
 When there is an impasse, and sterile time in our lives—despite an adequate ego development—we must look to the dark, hitherto unacceptable side which has been at our conscious disposal….This brings us to the fundamental fact that the shadow is the door to our individuality.
 In so far as the shadow renders us our first view of the unconscious part of our personality, it represents the first stage toward meeting the Self.
 There is, in fact, no access to the unconscious and to our own reality but through the shadow.
 Only when we realize that part of ourselves which we have not hitherto seen or preferred not to see can we proceed to question and find the sources from which it feeds and the basis on which it rests.
 Hence no progress or growth is possible until the shadow is adequately confronted and confronting means more than merely knowing about it.
 It is not until we have truly been shocked into seeing ourselves as we really are, instead of as we wish or hopefully assume we are, that we can take the first step toward individual reality.”
-(Meeting the Shadow)
+(Connie Zweig, Meeting the Shadow)